Gerudhoh/Poetweet/README.md

 - Given that a file of tweets does not exist, when I generate a poem it will pull the tweets and then make the poem.

+- Given that the user provides an invalid twitter handle, when I try to generate a poem based on those non-existent tweets then the poem generation will terminate gracefully.

   ##### Where to find this:

   - HaikuGnerationOption.java